-Since the rise of the Wahhabi movement, the Saudi leadership constituted the element of coercion.
-By assuming political power, the leadership produces changes in ‘asabiyya to become a consolidating factor in a mixture of kinship, allies, religion and others.
-In this sense, the gap is very wide between the definitions of ‘asabiyya as a function of lineage affiliation within the tribal unit and ‘asabiyya as a function of affiliation within the wider political unit based on a coalition of several groups bound by religion.
-The Wahhabi movement combined the religious and political dimensions, introducing a sort of ‘asabiyya similar to that which had prevailed during the first period of the Islamic state when religion reinforced the solidarity of the Muslim umma as a force that transcended tribal affiliations.
-As in the first period of Islam, the Saudi leadership could use the Wahhabi mission to create the ‘asabiyya based on religious zeal and to form an alliance between the tribes in the sedentary and nomadic areas of Najd while maintaining the leadership of the Saudi clan.
-In this sense, thanks to their close relations with Wahhabi religious 'ulama, the tribal chiefs (ru'asa') of the Saudis had become the legitimate leaders of the tribal coalition in which each tribe considers itself as equal to the other.
-Since its foundation, the Saudi- Wahhabi polity had been based on chieftaincy, which rules the different tribes by using religious zeal as a vehicle for attenuating antagonism among these tribes.
-Although the rule of chieftaincy created hierarchy, it continued to be based on tribal coalition.
-One tribe or branch of a tribe such as the Saudis could lead by consensus of the chiefs.
+Ever since the rise of the Wahhabi movement, the Saudi leadership has relied on the element of coercion.
+By assuming political power, the leadership produces changes in ‘asabiyya, turning it into a consolidation of kinship, alliances, religion and other factors.
+In this sense, there is a substantial difference between ‘asabiyya as a function of lineal affiliation within a tribal unit and ‘asabiyya as a function of affiliation within a wider political unit that is based on a coalition of several groups bound together by religion.
+The Wahhabi movement combined religious and political dimensions, introducing a sort of abiyyas similar to that which prevailed during the first period of the Islamic state when religion reinforced the solidarity of the Muslim ummah as a force that transcended tribal affiliations.
+As in that first period of Islam, the Saudi leadership were able to use the Wahhabi mission to create an ‘asabiyya based on religious zeal and to forge an alliance between the sedentary and nomadic tribes in Najd while maintaining the leadership of the Saudi clan.
+In this sense, thanks to their close relations with Wahhabi religious scholars (’ulama’), the tribal chiefs (ru’asa’) of the Saudis became legitimatized leaders of a tribal coalition in which each tribe considers itself equal to any other.
+The Saudi-Wahhabi polity, since its foundation, was based on chieftaincy, ruling the different tribes by using religious zeal as a vehicle for attenuating antagonism among them.
+Although the rule of such chieftaincy created a hierarchy, it continued to be based on tribal coalition.
+One tribe or tribal branch such as the Saudis could lead through a consensus of the chiefs.

-An understanding the feature of tribes in Najd before and after the rise of the Saudi-Wahhabi movement should take in consideration that Najd comprises several groups, some were nomadic, other have lived in sedentary areas and some portion of the population had passed a process of settling some years before and after the rise of the movement.
-These different ecological systems enabled some tribal segments to re-coalesce into independent clans.
-The historical records show that some newcomers into the sedentary areas of Najd had expressed their identity using the metaphor of common descent, while others created political powers in towns under new leadership of chiefs.
-In many cases, Najdi chroniclers refer to towns through the names of their chiefs rather than through the name of a tribe.
-Chiefs used to develop 'ideologies' through which they manipulated the putative kinship as a basis for association.
-Some groups labeled tribes were larger confederation divided by clans or small groups.
+An understanding of the tribes in Najd before and after the rise of the Saudi-Wahhabi movement should take into consideration that Najdis have been made up of several groups: some nomadic, some sedentary and some having become settled both before and after the movement’s rise.
+These different characteristics enabled some parts of tribes to re-coalesce into independent clans.
+The historical records show that some newcomers to sedentary areas of Najd expressed their identity using the metaphor of common descent, while others established political power in towns under new chiefs.
+In many cases, Najdi chroniclers refer to towns by the names of their chiefs rather than by the name of a tribe.
+Chiefs developed ideologies through which they exploited putative kinship as a basis for association.
+Some groups labelled tribes were larger confederations divided into clans and/or small groups.